Karla Palmieri

 Applications in Immunology and Stem Cell Biology

 Now the lab is run by Ayelet Voskoboynik, an expert in the field of comparative immunology and stem cell biology.
 The lab studies stem cells and regeneration in tunicates.
-Ayelet lets Karla be creative as she recognizes that Karla has institutional knowledge of the lab.
+Ayelet welcomes Karla's creativity as she recognizes her institutional knowledge of the lab.
 Karla loves working at Hopkins, “it’s a dream come true” She has collaborated with great people in the same lab for 35 years.

 Recent studies of tunicates in the lab are looking at how tides, temperature and carbon dioxide impact them.
 The conditions in the tanks mimic the animals’ natural habitat.
 Scientists are researching the expression of both clock genes and stress genes.
-The tunicates do not like warm water.
-The question is: how will these tunicates respond to the changes in the ocean due to climate change and how they will adapt.
+Tunicates do not like warm water.
+As with most marine animals, we just don't know how or if they will adapt to the increasing warmth due to climate change.

 Karla believes it’s important for science students to follow their hearts.
-“If you are interested in something, go for it she says, just hold your nose and jump.
-Speak up if you're unhappy—ask for what you need,” shared Karla.
-Obviously, this works for Karla as she loves her career so much.
+“If you are interested in something, go for it!" says Karla.
+"Always ask for what you need,”

 Image